SYXiao2002/SYXiao2002/README.md

 ### Hi, this is Fused Buzzer 👋

 I am a STEM engineer with a BEng of CSEE from the University of Liverpool.
+I have a passion for problem-solving, particularly when it comes to tackling bugs and challenges in complex systems.

 **My Research Interest**:
   - Autonomous Driving